sbmlteam/libsbml/README.txt

 By default, libSBML only builds the C and C++ API library.
-If you want to configure libSBML to build the Java, Python, Perl, Lisp, MATLAB and/or Octave API libraries as well, add the flags --with-java, --with-python, --with-perl, --with-lisp, --with-matlab, and/or --with-octave to the configure command.
+If you want to configure libSBML to build the Java, Python, Perl, Lisp, MATLAB, Ruby and/or Octave API libraries as well, add the flags --with-java, --with-python, --with-perl, --with-lisp, --with-matlab, --with-ruby, and/or --with-octave to the configure command.
 You can combine options as you need.

 Depending on your system, you may need to tell the configure program where to find some of these extra components by adding a directory